oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/10-upg-cdb-flashback/upg-cdb-flashback.md

 3. Wait until the upgrade completes.
 Depending on the hardware, the upgrade will take about 15-25 minutes.
 Don't exit from the AutoUpgrade console.
 Leave it running.

-4. Optionally, you do another lab while the upgrade completes.
+4. Optionally, you can complete some of the labs from tracks 1 and 3.
+Check *Introduction* for details

 5. When the upgrade completes, AutoUpgrade prints a message saying *Job 101 completed* and exits from the AutoUpgrade console.